- This is a standard manual instructing users how to use the system

 - Minimize the use of the words "very", "most", and other flowery and exaggerating adjectives.

-- All references must be alphabetized by the first author's last name and each reference must be cited in the text.
+- All references must be alphabetized by the first author's last name using the format:

 Google, http://www.google.com/, accessed November 2008 (month and year are sufficient).